-6. JUDGING IMPROPRIETY
+7. JUDGING IMPROPRIETY

 Judging scores and behavioral patterns are monitored via algorithms for potential outliers that may indicate improper behavior such as coordination, bias, or manipulation.
-Ballots identified by the algorithms are investigated by the competition auditor, who then determines whether to refer the matter to the National Awards Committee for further investigation and/ or adjudication.
+Ballots identified by the algorithms are investigated by the competition auditor, who then determines whether to refer the matter to the National Awards Committee for further investigation and/or adjudication.
 All matters determined to be instances of judging impropriety requiring Committee action are subsequently disclosed in the Transparency report.

-7. ANONYMITY
+8. ANONYMITY

 All determinations by the National Awards Committee regarding target and maximum nominee counts, nomination viability, natural cutoffs, and judging impropriety are conducted entirely on the basis of anonymized scores provided by the auditor.
 At no time are Committee members provided names of submissions, judges, or any other identifying information which could impact their decision.
 Except where necessary, the affected category is not even disclosed.
-Some identifying information and corrective purposes after the conclusion of the competition and associated ceremony only.
+Some identifying information may be disclosed to the Committee and Administrative staff for further investigation and corrective purposes after the conclusion of the competition and associated ceremony only.